lipa-costa1/Optimization-and-Decision/README.md

 ### How to make them work

 For the 1.0-FilipaCosta-Genetic-Algorithm.ipynb, 2.0-FilipaCosta-GA-DataAnalysis.ipynb and 3.0-CatarinaRodrigues-NN.ipynb.ipynb all that's needed is to put the data sets, ch130 and tsp225, in the same folder as these notebooks and run them.
 For the 4.0gr-antcolonyoptimizer.ipynb both the data sets and the AntColonyOptimizer.py need to be in the folder for it to run.

-## references
-Since all references are already included in the thesis file, this folder will be empty.